xelAhcratiPsavilO/BB2/README.md

 - Create a spec file
 - Describe an Object using a specification
 - Set up a Unit Test
+- Pass a unit test
+- Use require

 ### User stories